technmsg/blog/v2/content/2020/08/01/noco-genius.md

 The NOCO GENIUS units are sleek, purposefully designed, well built, provide tactile and visual feedback, support a variety of battery types, and do what they're supposed to do.

+I've used the [GENIUS2](https://amzn.to/3fegkYy) to charge and maintain the battery in a compact car.

-So far I've used the [GENIUS2](https://amzn.to/3fegkYy) to charge and maintain the battery in a compact car and the [GENIUS5](https://amzn.to/2BCVjce) for a pickup truck, both without any issues.
+I've used the [GENIUS5](https://amzn.to/2BCVjce) to charge and maintain the battery in a pickup truck and to [revive a dead Toyota hybrid accessory battery](/v2/2020/08/10/noco-repair-mode.html).

-I'll be trying the GENIUS5's Repair mode on a friend's dead battery shortly and will follow up with the results.
+Definitely a worthwhile addition to the home garage!